BruceDong/Resources-for-Projects-of-Machine-Learning/README.md

 # Resources-for-Projects-of-Machine-Learning

-Resources for machine learning projects
+Resources for machine learning projects and course slides.